hasanilingi/SuperVariable/readme.md

 ```

 #### Output

 It would all give you the same value

 	Hello word
 	Hello word
 	Hello word
 	Hello word
 	Hello word
-	Let's meet 4:30am Ât the café
+	Let's meet 4:30am ï¿½t the cafï¿½
 	Fatal error: Uncaught exception 'ErrorException' with message 'Offset assignment disabled'

 #### More Examples